qmk/qmk_firmware/keyboards/planck/keymaps/prog_qgmlwb/README.md

 The folder `print_layouts` contain all layouts designed using the [pimpmykeyboard layout editor](http://www.keyboard-layout-editor.com).
 Each file can be imported into the editor using the `Raw Data` field

+## Future additions

+Audio and plover mode has been disabled due to the lack of storage space in the planck pcb ver 5.